RichStone/content/fullstack.coach/write-markdown-distribute-everywhere.md

 You might find dev.to, Medium and codementor handy now but you won't be able to do any of the above with them later.

-In this context, we can consider platforms like Wordpress already self-hosted, because you own it enough.
-I can't cope with the plugin environment of Wordpress which is also the reason why I actively advise for a [developer-friendly alternative that I use myself](https://www.alioned.com/post/webflow-for-developers-my-personal-experience-building-our-agency-website-on-webflow): Webflow ([affiliate 🤩 link](https://webflow.com/?rfsn=4246649.252ab0&amp;utm_medium=affiliate)).
+In this context, we can consider platforms like WordPress already self-hosted, because you own it enough.
+I can't cope with the plugin environment of WordPress which is also the reason why I actively advise for a [developer-friendly alternative that I use myself](https://www.alioned.com/post/webflow-for-developers-my-personal-experience-building-our-agency-website-on-webflow): Webflow ([affiliate 🤩 link](https://webflow.com/?rfsn=4246649.252ab0&amp;utm_medium=affiliate)).

-> Congratulations 🎉We've learned a ton about what I think I understand about some blog marketing topics, so now it's time for dirty hands-on work.
+> Congratulations 🎉 We've learned a ton about what I think I understand about some blog marketing topics, so now it's time for dirty hands-on work.

 ## IWE - Integrated Writer Environment

 Every piece of art starts with an atelier or workshop.
 This is how my optimal writer atelier looks like:

 1. as distraction-free as possible
-1. supportive with grammar and style
+1. ... but simultaneously supportive with grammar and style
 1. markdown-friendly
 1. format-friendly

-Writing directly in Grammarly will probably make you the Hemingway of developer blogs, but actually it won't.
-I find it very destructive, when the all-knowing and all-mighty Grammarly is throwing grammar and orthography errors at me on every third word that I'm bringing to life...
+Writing directly in Grammarly will probably make you the Hemingway of developer blogs, but actually, it won't.
+I find it very destructive when the all-knowing and all-mighty Grammarly is throwing grammar and orthography errors at me on every third word that I'm bringing to life...

-It's not a secret that especially the first draft should be written in some kind of a flow that reflects your own thoughts and style.
+It's not a secret that especially the first draft should be written in some kind of flow that reflects your own thoughts and style.
 That's why my writing and editing routine looks something like this:

 1. write the [shitty first draft](http://www.debbiereberwritingcoach.com/the-art-of-the-shitty-first-draft-why-and-how-to-write-it-2/) in VSCode
   Completely distraction-free
 1. full proof-read and edit not earlier as the next day Now, turn on the Grammarly plugin inside VSCode
+1. Another edit sometime later on the target platform You'll have another fresh look at the final format of your writing

 Checking your spelling and grammar with Grammarly can be tricky, especially if you are writing in rich text formats since copy/pasting ~~can~~ will mess up your format.